Bcode-here/ONLINE-LEARNING-PLATFORM/README.md

    - Advanced layout techniques using flexbox and grid.
    - Responsive styling with media queries for optimal performance across all devices.
    - Animations and transitions for a dynamic user experience.

+  **Javascript**
+    -JavaScript can be used to add a login button and sign in botton to a website using APIs and Web Components.
+   - Adding JavaScript to a website .Place the <script> tag in the <head> or <body> section of the HTML The <head> section is often used to keep JavaScript code contained

 ---